vincentqb/dot.py/README.md

     export SECRET_KEY=$ENV_SECRET_KEY
     ```

 1. The rendered files will be created in the same directory, and have `.template` replaced with `.rendered`.
-In the example, you can run the following to set the value `ENV_SECRET_KEY` when linking the default profile:
+In the example, you can run the following to set the value `ENV_SECRET_KEY` when linking the default profile.
+Since the variables might contain sensitive information, check how to tell your shell to forget the line.
+For instance, a leading space tells fish to do remove the line from its history.

     ```sh
      env ENV_SECRET_KEY=test1234 ~/dotpy/dotpy link default
     ```

 1. The rendered file will be linked into the home with the `.rendered` suffix removed and a dot prepended.
 In the example, this will result in the rendered file `default/env.rendered` being created and linked to `~/.env` with the below contents.